PaulKinlan/robots-txt-scanner/memory-bank/progress.md

 ## Known Issues & Bugs

+- **Heap Memory Exhaustion during Scan:** Severity: High (Blocking).
+The application previously crashed with "JavaScript heap out of memory" during scans of large lists.
+This was caused by `readline` adding tasks to the `p-queue` much faster than they could be processed, leading to excessive memory use holding pending task functions.
+Status: **Fixed** (Implemented backpressure in `scanner.js` using `rl.pause()`/`rl.resume()` based on `queue.size`).
+Needs verification under load.
 - **Potential Rate Limiting:** Severity: Medium.
-High concurrency might get the tool blocked by servers.
-Status: Open (No mitigation implemented).
+Concurrency is currently set to 10.
+While the backpressure fix prevents memory issues, rate limiting by target servers is still possible.
+Status: Open (Concurrency is configurable but not dynamically adjusted).
 - **Basic `robots.txt` Parsing Limitations:** Severity: Medium.
 May misinterpret complex rules or fail on non-standard formats.
 Status: Open (By design for current scope).
 - **Noisy Logging:** Severity: Low. `better-sqlite3` verbose logging is enabled, might be too much for regular use.
 Status: Open.
 - **Error Handling Granularity:** Severity: Low.
 Some errors are caught generally; more specific handling could improve diagnostics.
 Status: Open.